 Automated chatbots powered by AI, for example, are rapidly replacing customer support and are now an integral part of customer service.
 Remote troubleshooting and maintenance over the air using cloud-based solutions for ITSM like JIRA for instance are rapidly becoming popular even in the conventional business models.

 Mobility for healthcare

 Of course in a crisis like the COVID-19 pandemic, the healthcare sector was overwhelmingly burdened.
 The healthcare industry has to ensure that immediate services are provided to the COVID-19 patients while also ensuring that patients suffering through other diseases, or in the need of prenatal and antenatal care along with the ones undergoing treatment for chronic ailments are serviced.
 Telehealth, powered with a combination of mobile devices and healthcare apps has been incremental in sustainably distributing the healthcare load in particular geography while also ensuring the non-COVID patients as well as healthcare providers are protected from the risk of infection.

 Mobility in healthcare has clearly carved the way for future healthcare operations and will be immensely helpful in minimizing clinic visits.

 The emergency created by COVID-19 was unprecedented, but it has been a lesson for the world to be prepared for any unseen crisis in the future and thankfully, enterprise mobility can help in doing so.
-With the right set of devices, a strong enterprise mobility strategy and an enterprise mobility management system, the world can combat or at least deflate the challenges of the future.
+With the right set of devices, a strong enterprise mobility strategy, and an Android enterprise mobility management system, the world can combat or at least deflate the challenges of the future.